‘A little, weak Democrat could beat me up’: Congressional candidate Mike Perkins in hospital with COVID-19

 Perkins hopes to unseat U.S. Rep. Jared Golden, a two-term Democrat from Lewiston, who is running for reelection in 2022.

-Also seeking Republican backing in the race are former U.S. Rep. Bruce Polilquin, Caratunk town council leader Liz Caruso and Sean Joyce of Newburgh.
+Also seeking Republican backing in the race are former U.S. Rep. Bruce Polilquin, Caratunk Selectwoman Liz Caruso and Sean Joyce of Newburgh.

 Send questions/comments to the editors.